pancelor/aseprite-puzzlescript-export/README.md

 ### Feature Wishlist

-Will these be implemented?
-We'll see!
-If you decide to implement these yourself, feel free to open a pull request!
+I might get around to these, or maybe not.
+(Feel free to open a pull request)

 - [x] add support for [slices](https://www.aseprite.org/docs/slices/)
 - [x] add support for indexed/palettized images